 The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

-The JBL Charge 5 party speaker has six buttons and a few lamps across its top, as well as battery gauge light strip on the front.
+The JBL Charge 5 has six buttons and a few lamps across its top.
+There’s also a battery gauge light strip.
 The Power button lights in white to show that the speaker is ON or OFF.
 The Bluetooth lamp blinks or glows solid to show the speaker’s pairing status.
 And, there’s also a port access panel on the back near the bottom of the unit.
 This protects the USB charge output port.
 Interestingly, the USB-C charging input port is outside of this protected area.
 Nonetheless, here, we offer our JBL Charge 4 buttons guide.
-This shows where the control buttons are on the speaker, explains what each button does, tells when to press them, and how to use them in general.
+This shows where the control buttons are on the speaker.
+Furthermore, it explains what each button does, tells when to press them, and how to use them in general.

 JBL Charge 5 Buttons: Functions, Descriptions, and Locations